Literature: The Red Tree 2009

 The Red Tree contains examples of

-- Apocalyptic Log: Both Sarah's journal and the unfinished book she discovers.
+- Apocalyptic Log: Both Sara's journal and the unfinished book she discovers.

 - Bizarrchitecture: The cellar below the farmhouse turns out to have some very unusual spacial properties.